milador/RaspberryPi-Joystick/README.md

 # RaspberryPi-Joystick

-The goal of this project is to create a virtual USB HID joystick using Raspberry Pi.
+The goal of this project is to create a virtual USB HID joystick using Raspberry Pi which can convert BT mice/keyboard or USB mice/keyboard to joystick HID actions.

+This Raspberry Pi joystick converter can be used to operate Xbox Adaptive Controller or NS console as practical use cases.

+A RaspberryPi 4B or a raspberry pi zero W can be used for this project.

 The new versions of raspberry pi zero W come with USB OTG and bluetooth chip which makes it possible to use Bluetooth HID devices as well as USB HID.